-Promoting Your Web Presence in 2014
+Promoting Your Web Presence in 2014by system

 The initial goal of nearly every website is to be viewed by as many relevant visitors as possible.
 Why?
 Without traffic to your site, visitors won't turn into paying customers (also referred to as a "conversion"), and zero conversions equals zero return on your investment.
 Simply put, visitors need to be able to find and view your website in order for it to make you money.